hpc/charliecloud/doc/dev.rst

 The history section is collected from the image's :code:`ch/metadata.json` file and edited to represent a single layer image.
 This is achieved by changing all but the final history entry's :code:`empty_layer` key value to :code:`true`.

-We do this because Quay checks that the number of non-empty history entries match the number of pushed layers.
+This is needed because Quay checks that the number of non-empty history entries match the number of pushed layers at push time.

 Since we have no other use for the optional history field, we leave it in the OCI format.